Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-3.md

 ![Color Halos](./assets/color-3-halos.png){class=no-lightbox}

+*I believe that this could likely be a rendering bug, but I'm including it just in case.*

 Color Ghosting
 ![Skippy's cyan text has a ghostly opposite red glow, despite being simple paint.](./assets/color-3-ghost-1.png){data-slider}
 ![This Arasaka logo has an opposite blue glow...](./assets/color-3-ghost-2.png){data-slider}